-Oh, taste and see that the LORD is good!
-Blessed is the man who takes refuge in him! – Psalm 34:8 (ESV)
+Oh, taste and see that the Lord is good!
+Blessed is the man who takes refuge in him! – Psalm 34:8

-This requirement brings you to the Gospel.
+This requirement brings you to the gospel.
 Either it is real, or it is not.
-Either it can do for you what the Bible says in can do or it cannot.
-You are called to engage the Gospel by practicalizing it into your life.
+Either it can do for you what the Bible says it can do or it cannot.
+You are called to engage the gospel by practicalizing it into your life.